shadownocas/turtlebot3_datasets/README.md

 - Always play back the rosbag with the `--clock` option (related to simulation time). `--pause` and `--r RATE` can also help.

+- Check for more information on the [rosbag](http://wiki.ros.org/rosbag/Commandline) command-line tool if necessary.

 ## Steps